 1. Decide when to conduct the DrenchTest

-- Avoid conditions (time of year and heavily contaminated paddocks) when worm burdens can be increasing rapidly between the start and finish of the test (as the undrenched group and groups that receive a less effective drench are more at risk).
+- Avoid conditions (time of year and heavily contaminated paddocks) when worm burdens can increase rapidly between the start and finish of the test (as the undrenched group and groups that receive a less effective drench are more at risk).

 - Choose a day to start the test that results in the final collection day (10–14 days later) being when dung samples can reach the testing laboratory without weekend delays in the post.

-- Sheep should be less than one year old and of an even line with respect to weight, age and sex.
-All animals should have received the same last drench (if drenched) on the same day, and then been run together.
+- Animals should be less than one year old and of an even line with respect to weight, age and sex.
+All animals should have received the same last drench, on the same day, and then been run together.

 3. Conduct a preliminary WormTest

-- At the time of year when the DrenchTest is planned, use a routine WormTest with a culture to decide whether the mob has enough worms for a DrenchTest.
-(See ‘Checking sheep for worms with a WormTest’).
+- At the time of year when the DrenchTest is planned, use a routine WormTest to decide whether the mob has enough worms for a DrenchTest.
+(See ‘Checking a mob of sheep and goats for worms with a WormTest’).

-- A mob WormTest result of 200 epg each for black scour worm and brown stomach worm and 500 epg for barber's pole worm is considered the ideal minimum level required before conducting a DrenchTest.
-The minimum worm egg counts for each worm type provides confidence in the results of the DrenchTest.
+- A mob WormTest result of 200 epg each for black scour worm and brown stomach worm and 500 epg for barber's pole worm is considered the minimum level required before conducting a DrenchTest.

 4. Obtain drenches to test